Kuninoto/42_cub3D/README.md

 `make fclean` - deletes cub3D and all object files
 `make re` - fclean + all

+## NOTE:
+macOS is not properly supported.
+We've added conditional compilation and mlx for it (which do not have some functions that Linux has) for development and test purposes

-## NOTES for 42 Students:
+## NOTE for 42 students:
 mlx_mouse_hide() has memory leaks product of the mlx library, you can't in any way solve them.
 So that's why running this cub3D on a sucessful run with valgrind outputs exactly 28,772 still reachable bytes in 293 blocks.
-If you would wish to check valgrind without the boycotted memory leakage comment mlx_mouse_hide() on line 26 of main.c
+If you wish to check valgrind without the boycotted memory leakage comment mlx_mouse_hide() on line 26 of main.c

 ## Useful links
 https://en.wikipedia.org/wiki/Ray_casting